-Molly: First of all, stay off of Student Doctor Network!
-Second, apply smart — meaning know the strengths in your application and apply to schools that will value those areas of your story.
-Third, do not underestimate the value of non-medical experiences, as they can set you apart from other applicants!
+Molly: Apply smart — meaning know the strengths in your application and apply to schools that will value those areas of your story.
+Do not underestimate the value of non-medical experiences, as they can set you apart from other applicants!
 Be confident in any interviews, no matter what is on your application; they have chosen to meet you even if you think your test scores or grades aren’t “good enough.”
 So be confident that the school sees something amazing in you!
 And never forget: “Failure is a feeling long before it’s an actual result.”
 Michelle Obama.

 Do you have questions for Molly?
 Questions for us?
 Do you want to be featured in our next What is Medical School Really Like? post?
 Know someone else who you’d love to see featured?
 Are there questions you’d like us to ask our students in this series?
 LET US KNOW!

 Looking forward to your own med school journey?
 We can help you reach the finish line!
 Check out our Medical School Admissions Consulting Services to team up with an admissions expert who will help you join the ranks of thousands of Accepted clients who get accepted to their dream schools.For 25 years, Accepted has helped applicants gain acceptance to their dream healthcare programs.
 Our outstanding team of admissions consultants features former admissions directors, admissions committee members, pre-health advisors, postbac program directors, and doctors.
 Our staff has guided applicants to acceptance at allopathic (MD) and osteopathic (DO) medical schools, residencies and fellowships, dental school, veterinarian school, and physician assistant programs at top schools such as Harvard, Stanford, Penn, UCSF, Johns Hopkins, Columbia, and many more.
 Want an admissions expert to help you get Accepted?
 Click here to get in touch!